-- Aim to identify and address the underlying reasons for the person living in severe domestic squalor as far as possible - Work with individuals in a respectful and supportive way - Take a proportionate and graduated response to the issues identified

-- Respect privacy and maintain confidentiality as per relevant Codes (Human Rights, Health Privacy etc.) - Any information held by panel will be in locked cabinet at Age Concern, panel members attending the meeting can request the key at reception and sign for key.
+- Aim to identify and address the underlying reasons for the person living in severe domestic squalor as far as possible - Work with individuals in a respectful and supportive way - Take a proportionate and graduated response to the issues identified - Respect privacy and maintain confidentiality as per relevant Codes (Human Rights, Health Privacy etc.) - Any information held by panel will be treated confidentially.